AsithandileL/FlexWork/README.md

 ## Features
 - **Sorting:** jobs by fields like salary, category
 - **Filter:** by location, type of employment like(full time, part time, internship etc)
+- **Search:** an input that allows you to search for any content in the DOM